 The objective of the TTP designation is to support the development, implementation, and deployment of later-stage and applied security or privacy research into an operational environment in order to bridge the gap between research and production.
 A TTP-designated proposal must specifically describe how the successful research results will be operationally deployed into an organization or technology.
 Collaborations with industry are strongly encouraged.
-The outcome of a TTP project is not solely intended to be commercialization, although the TTP may be a stepping-stone to a Small Business Innovation Research (SBIR) proposal or a commercial venture.
+The outcome of a TTP project is not solely intended to be commercialization, although the TTP may be a stepping stone to a Small Business Innovation Research (SBIR) proposal, an NSF Innovation CorpsTM (I-CorpsTM) team, or a commercial venture.

 A TTP may transition later-stage research by other means such as licensing to commercial or government end users or deployment into scientific research cyberinfrastructure or Research and Education Networks.
 Proposals that target the security of the scientific research cyberinfrastructure, and enable robust and reliable science through advances in reproducibility, provenance, and privacy are highly encouraged.
 Topics of interest include: tools to detect behavioral anomalies across cyberinfrastructure systems, including detecting the tools and techniques of an attack and methods to mitigate security threats; tools to ensure the integrity of data as it traverses multiple environments such as mobile, cloud(s), and networks.

 A TTP proposal must include a project plan that addresses major tasks and system development milestones as well as an evaluation plan for the working system.
+The eligibility constraints described in Section IV apply to proposals within the SaTC TTP designation.